 - It can be used for client support

-- It improves SEO
+- It improves your SEO

 Let’s take a look at those reasons in more detail: